SturmEnte/duck-hub/server/README.md

 - MONGODB_URI: The uri to the MongoDB database that you want to use
 - ACCESS_TOKEN_SECRET: The secret for the access token\*
 - REFRESH_TOKEN_SECRET: The secret for the refresh token\*

+Important notes about other variables:

+- refresh_token_expire_time: This variable must be a number and states the expiration time of refresh tokens in days